-In this unit, we looked at what epilepsy is, causes, clinical types of epilepsy, the diagnosis and management of epilepsy.
+In this unit, we looked at epilepsy: its causes, clinical types, the diagnosis and management of epilepsy.
 No doubt the knowledge is enriching.
-Now we can answer some questions in the TMA
+Now we can answer some questions in the Tutor Marked Assignments

 - (1) Describe the clinical types of epilepsy - (2) How can epilepsy be diagnosed? - (3) Explain how epileptic patient can be managed by you as a clinical nurse?